 I don’t think that’s what Kitty Broihier has in mind when she talks about mindful eating.
 Kitty is a registered dietitian here in southern Maine.
 She is my go-to nutrition expert whenever I share a recipe or write about food.
-She is certified in Mindful Eating teaching/coaching from two different organizations and will be offering a new Mindful Eating class on September 8.
+She is certified in Mindful Eating teaching/coaching from two different organizations and offers Mindful Eating classes.

 When I tell people I teach mindful eating I usually get a quizzical look in response, and then the question: “What is mindful eating, anyway?”
 It’s a good question because although the phrase “mindful eating” is growing in usage, there are still lots of folks who don’t know what it’s about or why anyone would be interested in eating mindfully.

 I describe the essence of mindful eating as being the non-judgmental awareness of one’s body signals, thoughts, and feelings as they relate to food and eating.
 The ideas behind mindful eating are not new, just as mindfulness is not a new concept.
 There is a substantial body of research on the impact of mindfulness-based therapy and the reduction of stress and anxiety, as well as its use for substance abuse/misuse issues.
 The application of mindfulness techniques to the act of eating is more recent, but there is a growing body of scientific research specifically focused on mindful eating’s benefits and its use for certain types of eating issues, such as binge eating.